Sparkhill: Annexation by Birmingham

+World War II

 As a result of the nearby BSA factory being targeted, the area suffered from bombing in World War II, resulting in the loss of some houses, and their 1940s replacement (e.g. the houses at 180–190 Osborne Road).
 A memorial to those from the BSA works who died during the Second World War can be found in St John's Church.

+Historic public houses

 Another old landmark in Sparkhill is the Mermaid Inn, which has been the site of a pub since the 17th century.
 The building was converted into a Balti restaurant in the late 20th century; however, it was severely damaged by numerous fires in the 2000s decade.
 The building's art deco exterior decoration is by local sculptor William Bloye.

-Other pubs, the Bear and The Antelope, both designed by Holland W. Hobbiss, have sculpted pub signs by William Bloye.
-The Antelope was, in 2010, converted into a Pakistani restaurant known as "Hajees Spice".
+Other pubs, the Bear and The Antelope, both designed by Holland W. Hobbiss, have sculpted pub signs by Bloye.

 Immigration

-In the 20th century, the area became heavily influenced by migrants who settled in the area.
 The first wave of immigrants were of Irish descent.
 This has progressed to include Afro-Caribbeans, South Asians, and more recently Somalis.
-Moreover in the last decade, migrants of Romanian descent have begun to settle in the area, mostly inhabiting terraced houses.
+Moreover, in the last decade, migrants of Romanian descent have begun to settle in the area, mostly inhabiting terraced houses.
 It has a large population of ethnic minorities, mainly of South Asian origin, which is reflected by the number of Asian eateries in the area.
-As a result, Sparkhill has become a main centre in the "Balti Triangle" of Birmingham.